 These Block II JF-17 have a new Multi-mode Radar with improved A2G modes including SAR, Terrain following Radar, Improved navigation systems, and FLIR.
 The NRIET KLJ-7 X-band radar will have been retained for the Block I/II aircraft, and standoff weapons such as the Ra’ad air-launched cruise missile, H-2/H-4 glide bomb and Mectron MAR-1 anti-radiation missile might also have been integrated onto the Block II jets.
 Jf-17 Thunder is the first fighter aircraft in Asia, which has air-launched the Meteor missile.
 Further avionics improvements will probably wait until Block III production begins in 2016, with an active electronically scanned array radar variant of the KLJ-7, he said.
 But so far, Block III is just conceptual.

+It is unclear if the current Russian RD-33 engine will be replaced by the more powerful RD-93 engine.
 They had the choice of the commonly used F404, Pratt & Whitney's PW1216, the Turbo-Union RB199, the Snecma M88 and the Russian RD33.
 After considering different parameters, such as the combat radius, external storage and flexibility, they chose the RD-93 after-burning turbofan due to its low fuel uptake and its reasonable price.
 The RD-93 (which powers India's MiG 29s) is a variant of the RD-33 developed specifically for the Xiaolong, the main changes being the re-positioning of the gearbox along the bottom of the engine casing and its mechanical turbine control.
 The RD-93, however, is notorious for its unclean combustion and trail of smoke.
 Its future replacement is China's WS-13, an improved version of the RD-93 engine, with a better design and more attention to materials and details in its production.
 It also uses the full authority digital engine control (FADEC) system, which creates the possibility that it may be smaller than the F-414.

 The MRCA’s design was frozen by China’s 611 Institute in February 2001.
 Subsequently, 6 flying prototypes were built by the Chengdu Aircraft Corp (CAC).
 The first prototype was rolled out on May 31, 2003 and its maiden flight took place on August 25, 2003.
 The third prototype, built to series-production standards, first flew on April 9, 2004.
 The fourth prototype flew in April 2006.
 With 50 jets (Block II) in service, Pakistan’s requirement is for up to 250 planes to replace its Mirage and F-7 aircraft.
 Which firm is unknown, but PAC collaborates with European companies such as Selex ES and Sagem.